puscianm/movieFinder/design_doc.md

-# Design document
+# 📑Design document

 In this document we summarize how we plan to execute movieFinder project.

-# Overview
+# 🔍Overview

-# Motivation
+# ⚡Motivation

-# Succes metrics
+# 🧮Succes metrics

-# Requirements & Constraints
+# 🚧Requirements & Constraints

-# Methodology
+# 🗝️Methodology

+## Problem statement

+As there is no test set, this task will be specified as unsupervised ML algorithm.

-# Implementation
+# 👷Implementation